 Jeff Dahmer’s Alleged Victim “Eddie Smith” Was Actually Ernest Richard Smith

-Here’s the man we’re told was “Eddie Smith” — a supposed victim of Jeff Dahmer, allegedly murdered in July 1990.
-His face has been plastered across true crime documentaries and breathless cable TV specials for three decades.
+This is the man we’re told was “Eddie Smith” — a supposed victim of Jeff Dahmer, allegedly murdered in July 1990.

 But there’s just one problem: this man was not named Eddie Smith.
-His real name was Ernest Richard Smith and he was very much alive after 1990 — alive long enough to eventually turn up dead in 1999 under circumstances that, to put it mildly, don’t fit the official script.
+His real name was Ernest Richard Smith and he was very much alive after 1990 — alive long enough to eventually turn up dead in 1999.

-Here’s a photo of Ernest Richard Smith, taken in 1975, when he was 16 and attending John Marshall High School in Milwaukee.
+Below is a photo of Ernest Richard Smith, taken in 1975, when he was 16 and attending John Marshall High School in Milwaukee.
+You can look up this information yourself on Ancestry.com.

 Ernest Richard Smith was Theresa Smith’s younger brother.
 Theresa also attended John Marshall High School in Milwaukee.